GoogleCloudPlatform/community/tutorials/serverless-vpc-access-private-mongodb-atlas/index.md

 It will take a few minutes to create the cluster but you move on to the next section right away.

-## Configure MongoDB Atlas whitelist
+## Configure the MongoDB Atlas whitelist

 1. In the MongoDB Atlas console, click the **Network Access** under the Security section.